The Marginalian

 The Music of Philip Glass, Visualized in Fractals

-I’m obsessed with synesthesia and the visual language of music, and love the work of Philip Glass, often considered the greatest living composer.
-Naturally, I’m head over heels with these spellbinding fractal visualizations by Russian artist Tatiana Plakhova, abstracting Glass’s music graphically.
+I am obsessed with synesthesia and the visual language of music, and love the work of Philip Glass, so I am deeply taken with these fractal visualizations of Glass’s music by Russian artist Tatiana Plakhova.

 Plakhova got a Master’s in social psychology before finding her calling in visual language — a living testament to my wholehearted belief in the creative potency of cross-disciplinary eloquence.
 (Einstein, for instance, famously attributed his greatest breakthroughs in physics to his violin breaks — he believed they helped parts of his brain connect in new ways.)